evgenyneu/evgenii.com/blog/_posts/2016-03-30-creating-pdf-from-latex-in-sublime-text-3.md

 LaTeX is a markup language that is often used for writing scientific documents.
 Sublime Text is a text editor which I like for its speed, looks and simplicity.

-This tutorial shows how to setup a LaTeX build system for Sublime Text 3.
+In this tutorial I will show how I setup a LaTeX build system for Sublime Text 3.
 We will be able to create a PDF file from the current LaTeX document by pressing *Command-B* in Sublime Text.
 The build will run the `pdflatex` program that is installed with MacTeX distribution which will convert the LaTeX document to a PDF file.
 On completion Sublime Text will show the results of the build.
 This setup requires [MacTeX distribution](http://www.tug.org/mactex/), [Sublime Text 3](https://www.sublimetext.com/3) and writing four lines of text.